AngelGuevaraR/AngelGuevaraR/README.md

 ## Welcome 👋

-I'm Angel, a student of Software Development Engineering student and enjoy develop 👩🏻‍💻☁️ Esp/Eng 🇪🇸/🇺🇸
+I'm Angel, a student of Software Development Engineering and enjoy develop 👩🏻‍💻☁️ Esp/Eng 🇪🇸/🇺🇸

 - Developer.